 During the telogen to anagen transition, there is a tightly controlled activation of bulge stem cells.
 Within the same period, secondary hair germ cells give rise to TA progeny cells.
 Throughout the entire anagen phase, there is a robust proliferation of the TA cells.
 Consequently, proliferating trichocytes terminally differentiate to form the bulk of the hair filament.
 This is the final product of the hair cycle.

 Androgenetic alopecia is the most common form of hair loss in men.
-In fact, it affecting almost 50% of the male population.
+In fact, it affects almost 50% of the male population.
 AGA refers to hair loss in individuals caused by androgens including testosterone and DHT.
 Then, testosterone is converted to DHT.
 This is its more active form.
 There are two types of 5-α reductase.
 Type 1 is found in keratinocytes, fibroblasts, sweat glands, and sebocytes, while Type 2 is found in skin and the inner root sheath of hair follicles.

 DHT binds the nuclear androgen receptor which regulates gene expression.
 Disruption of epithelial progenitor cell activation and TA cell proliferation form the essential pathophysiological component of this condition.
 In turn, this leads to continuous miniaturization of sensitive terminal hair follicles and conversion to vellus hair follicles.
 Some of the proposed genes responsible for hair growth are desmoglein, activin, and EGF.
 Others include fibroblast growth factor (FGF), lymphoid-enhancer factor-1 (LEF-1), and sonic hedgehog.